 - The Richter Scholarship awards up to $6,000 to cover travel and living expenses.
 Students must develop a budget as part of their application.

-- Due to the number of eligible applicants and limited scholarship funding, students may only receive the Richter Scholars award once.
+- Due to the number of eligible applicants and limited scholarship funding, students typically only receive the Richter Scholarship award once.

 - Applications require mentorship from a Wake Forest University faculty mentor during the development and completion of the project.

-- Richter Scholarships are NOT designed to support credit-bearing “study abroad” programs, and therefore do not provide tuitions or fees to other institutions may be made with Richter funds.
+- Richter Scholarships are NOT designed to support credit-bearing “study abroad” programs, and therefore tuitions or fees to other institutions may not be made with Richter funds.

 - Richter Scholarships do not support equipment costs (e.g., cameras) or collaborator expenses (e.g., translators, consultants).

-- Awardees are required to take INS 150 (details in accordion below in the FAQ), a one-credit pass-fail course during the second half of the Spring semester, to support their cross-cultural experience
+- Awardees are required to take CGS 150-D (see details below in the FAQ), a one-credit pass-fail course during the second half of the Spring semester, to support their cross-cultural experience.

 Frequently Asked Questions

-For a preview of what to expect, click here to see an example from the 2021 application.
+For a preview of what to expect, click here to see a sample from the 2024 application.
 Please note that your proposal description should be single-spaced, font size 12, Times New Roman (preferred), one inch margins and not exceed 2,000 words.

 The committee expects that the student and mentor will have thoroughly discussed the completed application before it is submitted.
 As part of the application, applicants will provide the name and email address of their mentor, who will receive an auto-generated recommendation form upon submission of the application.

-Note: When preparing your Richter application, consider carefully the safety of your destination.
+Note: When preparing your Richter application, you must check to see if there are any visa requirements for travel to your destination.
+Also consider carefully the safety of your destination.
 Consult the list of countries for which the US State Department has issued travel advisories.
 If your country is on this list, you must petition the Overseas Crisis Management Team (OCMT) to travel to this country, and you might want to have a backup plan!
-You also must check to see if there are any visa requirements for travel to your destination.
 The OCMT is responsible for reviewing and approving all University-sponsored international travel to areas considered “High Risk”.
 This includes travel to locations where: (a) the U.S. State Department has issued a Travel Advisory Level 4 or Level 3 ; (b) the Centers for Disease Control and Prevention (CDC) has issued a Warning Level 3 health notice; or (c) the OCMT and/or University has deemed significant health, safety, or security risks are present.

 Successful applicants will demonstrate consideration of quarantine timelines and expectations in their itinerary and budget

-While the Richter Program encourages student to pursue international projects, proposals that focus on “touring”, rather than exploring a topic in-depth, will receive lower priority as will enrollment in a standard course of program.
-Individually conceived and executed projects are encouraged.
+While the Richter Program encourages student to pursue international projects, proposals that focus on “touring,” rather than exploring a topic in-depth, will receive lower priority.
+Individually conceived and executed projects are expected.
 Richter Scholars may receive credit toward honors projects and/or individual study projects supported by their Richter grant but Richter funding shall not be applied toward course tuition or course fees for which a student receives credit.
 The duration of successful projects normally ranges from 3-6 weeks.

 If you are considering a project which includes gathering data about living human individuals, your project may be considered human subjects research (HSR).
 We recommend students only consider research projects which include HSR if they have the necessary research experience and linguistic tools to complete such projects successfully.
 The majority of Richter Scholarships are awarded to students whose projects do not include HSR.